Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 - This flow chart can provide further clarity on how the default Auto Scaling policy decides which instances to delete:

 ![Screen Shot 2020-06-19 at 5 19 02 PM](https://user-images.githubusercontent.com/13093517/85180270-0093c200-b251-11ea-97e3-ed9a80ee5d65.png)

+- Deleting the Auto Scaling group will terminate all instances in the group.

+### Launch templates
+- When you create a auto scaling group, you need a launch template or Launch configuration(AWS suggests you use Launch templates)
+- A launch template is similar to a launch configuration, in that it specifies instance configuration information.
+It includes the ID of the Amazon Machine Image (AMI), the instance type, a key pair, security groups, and other parameters used to launch EC2 instances.
+- However, defining a launch template instead of a launch configuration allows you to have multiple versions of a launch template.
+- When you modify a launch template, you are **creating** a new version of launch template.
+You cannot overwrite the current a launch templates.
+- When you created a new version of launch template, you should update the auto scaling with using the newer version of launch template.

 ## Auto Scaling Cooldown Period:
 - The cooldown period is a configurable setting for your Auto Scaling Group that helps to ensure that it doesn't launch or terminate additional instances before the previous scaling activity takes effect.